 Couldn't be any more clear.

-America is a republic, leaders are chosen in democratic elections.
+Leaders are chosen in Democratic elections.

-These elections must comply with the Constitution with federal and state law.
+These elections must comply with the Constitution, with federal and state law.

 There were very few of us.